Itangalo/Bot-Playtesting-Toolkit/README.md

 ## How can I get started?

 The Bot Playtesting Toolkit is not yet released for public use, but it is coming.
 With video guides and more.

+To be sure to be notified when there is more to get, either subscribe to this repository here on GitHub or follow [my blog](https://creatingboardgames.wordpress.com/).